dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-api/metadata/metadata-overview.md

 ## Retention limits for data

-You can query data from the previous 90 days using the Metadata API.
+You can use the Metadata API to query data from the previous 3 months.
+For example, If today is March 1, you can query data back to January 1st.

 *We are continuously expanding the capabilities of the metadata API and we welcome your feedback and suggestions at metadata@dbtlabs.com.*